-- 152. If a school or college has concerns about an existing staff member's suitability to work with children, the school or college should carry out all relevant checks as if the person were a new member of staff.
+156. If a school or college has concerns about an existing staff member's suitability to work with children, the school or college should carry out all relevant checks as if the person were a new member of staff.
 Similarly, if a person working at the school or college moves from a post that was not regulated activity into work which is considered to be regulated activity, the relevant checks for that regulated activity must be carried out.
-For colleges, an individual moving from a position that did not involve the provision of education to one that does must be treated as if that individual were a new member of staff and all required pre-appointment checks must be carried out (see paragraph 128).
-Apart from these circumstances, the school or college is not required to request a DBS check or barred list check. - 153.
-Schools and colleges have a legal duty to refer to the DBS anyone who has harmed, or poses a risk of harm, to a child or vulnerable adult where: - · the harm test is satisfied in respect of that individual; - the individual has received a caution or conviction for a relevant offence, or if there is reason to believe that the individual has committed a listed relevant offence; and - the individual has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left. - 154.
-The legal duty to refer applies equally in circumstances where an individual is deployed to another area of work that is not regulated activity, or they are suspended. - 155.
-The DBS will consider whether to bar the person.
-Referrals should be made as soon as possible after the resignation, removal or redeployment of the individual.
-Guidance on referrals can be found on GOV.UK.
+For colleges, an individual moving from a position that did not involve the provision of education to one that does must be treated as if that individual were a new member of staff and all required pre-appointment checks must be carried out (see paragraph 134).
+Apart from these circumstances, the school or college is not required to request a DBS check or barred list check.

+157. Schools and colleges have a legal duty to refer to the DBS anyone who has harmed, or poses a risk of harm, to a child or vulnerable adult where:

+- the harm test is satisfied in respect of that individual; - the individual has received a caution or conviction for a relevant offence, or if there is reason to believe that the individual has committed a listed relevant offence; and

-&lt;sup>68 Teaching Regulation Agency (TRA) - Initial teacher training provider supporting advice and initial teacher training criteria.
+&lt;sup>68 Teaching Regulation Agency (TRA) - Initial teacher training provider supporting advice and initial teacher training criteria

-Schools and colleges will wish to consider the offence of allowing individuals to engage in regulated activity whilst barred.
+&lt;sup>69 Schools and colleges will wish to consider the offence of allowing individuals to engage in regulated activity whilst barred.
 It is intended that, at a date to be announced, any regulated activity provider will have a duty to request a barred list check before allowing any individuals to engage in regulated activity (section 34ZA Safeguarding Vulnerable Groups Act 2006) and for it to be possible to obtain such a check independently from the enhanced check from the DBS.